 - If return on investment (ROI) is your primary goal, we recommend using author targeting to reach a very specific audience of readers and maximize your click-through rate.

 - If exposure and scale are your objectives, try using fewer targeting options to reach a broader audience.
 For example, targeting all Contemporary Romance readers in the US will get you a higher maximum reach than if you choose specific romance authors, but your click-through rate is likely to be lower.

 Lesson #4: Editing your campaign based on real-time results

-With BookBub Ads, you can monitor your results and edit your campaign at any time to change your budget, CPM bid, or targeting.
+With BookBub Ads, you can monitor your results and edit your campaign at any time to change your budget, CPM or CPC bid, or targeting.
 New bids are immediately submitted to the auction, and results are updated hourly in the BookBub Partner Dashboard.

 We recommend waiting up to 24 hours to see how a new bid or updated targeting is impacting your overall results.